Pandaqi/Pandaqi-Studio/pandaqi-studio/content/easter-eggventures/_index.md

 I briefly considered sharing more material between games, but the games were too different to accomplish that.
 Instead, they only share parts of the visual design: fonts, color schemes, egg illustrations.

+For more information, as always, read my [detailed developer diary on Pandaqi Blog](/blog/boardgames/easter-eggventures/).

+## Credits

 The font used is **Gargle** (both body and heading text), freely available online.
 Some generative AI was used for complex illustrations, everything else is entirely mine.

-For more information, as always, read my [detailed developer diary on Pandaqi Blog](/blog/boardgames/easter-eggventures/).